 So maybe you’ve heard about the famous or infamous Taiwanese Foot Massage and now you are wondering where is the best place to have this experience.
 Or maybe you are looking for the full body experience and want to know where to go.

 In this post I’ll recommend a few places here in Taichung where you can give it a try, as well as explain some other common Taiwanese practices related to the massage experience.

-Once you find a spot, you then have a choice of masseuse, treatment, length of treatment and the type of massage.
+Once you choose a location, you will be asked what type of treatment you wish to have, foot massage only, whole body, or something else which might be a combination of treatments or perhaps you want to exclude something.
+You will also need to pick the length of time.
+After that, it’s go time!
 After each massage the masseuse will usually give you their card with their number on it or tell you their number.
 If you have a particularly bad experience, but like the establishment then remember to request a different person when you make your next appointment.
 If you have a great experience then you can request this person specifically when you make your next appointment.

 Here’s a few places that I have frequented along with family and friends and can share my personal experiences.

-This establishment is located almost directly across from the ChongYo Department Store.
-Coming out of the H&M, cross the street and go past the Korean restaurant on the corner.
-It is just past.
+This establishment is located across the street from the ChongYo Department Store.
 It is an older building, with a long history and relatively stable group of “masters”.
 I’ve been visiting Taiwan since 2005 and almost the same group of people have been working here since then and some of them are even in pictures I’ve found in the building from many, many years ago.
 This location is friendly to foreigners even though they speak very little English.
 However they can be a little “rough” in my opinion.

 Because of it’s location near YiZhong and ChongYo, there are always lots of foreigner’s filtering through, so the experience has become, just that, an experience.
 If you want to be able to control the pressure and have a more comfortable foot massage, you should be able to speak Chinese or bring a friend with you who can express your wishes.
 Otherwise, you will get the standard treatment, which can be quite intense.